Real People Stories – Kate

 No, my dears, it doesn’t work that way.
 Corona is a virus, and antibiotics are prescribed if bacterial flora is present (not earlier than 4-5 days) and bacterial complications occur.

 Antibiotics do not affect the virus, but they seriously reduce immunity.
-To avoid unnecessary CBC Count risks, it is better to take a test for procalcitonin – an indicator of bacterial pneumonia.
+To avoid unnecessary CBC Count risks, it is better to take an exam for procalcitonin – an indicator of bacterial pneumonia.
 Its increase will be a good reason to take antibiotics, naturally, in agreement with your doctor.

 Why does this topic bother me so much?
 It’s because it’s not a problem of just one organism.